 To solarize garden beds, the garden area should be level and free from any debris.
 Generally, the area is tilled and raked smooth before placing any plastic down.
 For better soil heat retention, the soil should be moist but not saturated.
 Moisture helps heat penetrate the ground easier.
 Most soil problems are also more susceptible to solarization when the ground is moist.

 Be sure to keep the plastic pulled tight as you go.
 The closer the plastic fits against the soil, the fewer air pockets will be present, allowing the soil to retain more heat.
-Once you have finished laying the plastic, it should be left in place for about 4-6 weeks.
+Once you have finished laying the plastic, it should be left in place for about four to six weeks.